SGM Herbert A. Friedman (Ret.)

 President Nixon further asserted: We will not allow our men to be killed by an enemy in privileged sanctuaries American and South Vietnamese units will attack the headquarters of the entire communist military operation Once enemy forces are driven out of these sanctuaries and their military supplies destroyed, we will withdraw.

 For the aforementioned reason we are determined to put an end to the communist sanctuaries and restore sovereignty and neutrality to the Cambodian people.

-The United States Army 4th PSYOP Group prepared this leaflet in June 1970 for Vietnamese troops in Cambodia to warn them that their sanctuaries will be bombed.
+The United States Army 4th PSYOP Group prepared this leaflet on 6 December 1970 for Vietnamese troops in Cambodia to warn them that their sanctuaries will be bombed.

 This is just one of about a dozen similar leaflets produced by the Group.
 The leaflet depicts a Northrop F-5 Freedom Fighter releasing a bomb and the text: